 Partnership with parents

-Little Leopards/Creative Minds are independently run, and provide after school care for children from Reception to Year 6 and holiday care from Reception to year 6.
+Little Leopards/Creative Minds are independently run, and provide after school care for children from Reception to Year 6 and holiday care from Year 1 to year 6.
 Little Leopards operates from 3.00pm – 5.30pm term time only and Creative Minds operate during school holidays.

-Members of management at Little Leopards/Creative Minds are Philippa Healey (Manager), Robin Martins (Deputy Manager at JCP) and Anastasia Jegorova (Deputy Manager at JCG and Creative Minds).
+Members of management at Little Leopards/Creative Minds are Philippa Healey (Operations Director) and Anastasia Jegorova (Deputy Manager).
 They are supported by playcare workers and assistant playcare workers who all have an enhanced Police checks.

 All Staff at Little Leopards/Creative Minds have a duty of care to the children for whom they are responsible.
-If there are any concerns regarding the welfare of a child, then the Safeguarding Co-ordinator, Philippa Healey will deal with the concerns following Little Leopards/Creative Minds Safeguarding Policy and procedures.
+If there are any concerns regarding the welfare of a child, then the Safeguarding Co-ordinators, Philippa Healey and Anastasia Jegorova will deal with the concerns following Little Leopards/Creative Minds Safeguarding Policy and procedures.